viperproject/tutorial/tutorial/structure.md

 # Structure of Viper Programs
 For a type safe Viper program to be correct, all methods and functions in it must be successfully verified against their specifications.
 The implementation of a Viper method consists of certain [imperative building blocks](#statements) (such as branch conditions, loops, etc.) whereas the specification consists of [assertions](#expressions-and-assertions) (contracts, loop invariants, etc.).
 Statements (or operations) may change the program state, whereas assertions cannot.
-In contrast, assertions can talk about properties of a particular state â€” so they can be used to specify the behavior of operations.
+In contrast, assertions can talk about properties of a particular state — so they can be used to specify the behavior of operations.
 What the implementation and the specification have in common is that they both make use of _expressions_.
 For all of these building blocks, Viper supports different means of abstraction.

 Methods can be viewed as a means of abstraction over operations.
 The caller of a method observes its behavior exclusively through the signature and the contracts.
 Viper methods are modular: For the caller, the method's implementation is invisible.
 Calling a method may result in modifications to the program state, therefore method calls cannot be used in specifications.
 On the one hand, the caller of a method must first satisfy the assertions in its precondition in order to obtain the assertions from its postcondition.
 On the other hand, in order to _verify_ the method, Viper must prove that the method's implementation adheres to the method's contracts.